 For me, during the internship, it was really hard to convince some of the people to update their Microsoft Word as this was the system they were used to.
 I spent hours talking with them and promising them anything, if only they would come aboard.
 The most beneficial argument I used was explaining how much faster they can deal with problems with the new version.

 Remember, a person's first instinct is to take care of themselves.
-Any system you implement must be beneficial to the people working for you in addition to being good for the company.
+Any online reporting system you implement must be beneficial to the people working for you in addition to being good for the company.

 Three steps to onboard employees to online reporting.